How-To Guides

 provider: "anthropic"

 M&A due diligence is the clearest case.
 When you’re reviewing a target company’s financials, IP portfolio, or employee contracts, those documents can’t touch a third-party server.
-A leaked acquisition target is a material non-public information violation — the SEC doesn’t care that it was an AI API call.
-McKinsey’s 2025 M&A Technology Report noted that 41% of deal teams now require air-gapped or on-premise AI tools for due diligence workstreams.
+A leaked acquisition target is a material non-public information (MNPI) violation — the SEC doesn’t care that it was an AI API call instead of an email.
+McKinsey’s 2025 M&A Technology Report noted that 41% of deal teams now require air-gapped or on-premise AI tools for due diligence workstreams, up from 12% in 2023.
+The trend is accelerating as more deals involve AI-assisted review.

 Financial analysis and forecasting — CFOs running variance analysis, cash flow projections, or board-ready financial narratives don’t want their company’s numbers on someone else’s infrastructure.
-Especially pre-earnings or during fundraising.
+Especially pre-earnings quiet periods or during active fundraising where selective disclosure rules matter.
+The compliance math is simple: if the data would trigger a 10-K or 10-Q disclosure, it shouldn’t be on a vendor’s GPU.

 HR and personnel decisions — performance reviews, compensation data, termination discussions.
 EEOC guidance from late 2025 explicitly requires that AI tools processing employment decisions maintain data minimization standards.
-Running locally is the simplest path to compliance.
+Running locally is the simplest path to compliance because the data minimization story becomes “it never left the machine” instead of a 6-month vendor audit.

-The Mac Mini M4 with 24GB unified memory is the sweet spot we recommend for most beeeowl deployments.
-Here’s why: Apple’s unified memory architecture means the CPU and GPU share the same memory pool.
-A 32B parameter model that would need a dedicated $2,000+ NVIDIA GPU on a PC runs directly on the M4’s integrated GPU.
+The Mac Mini M4 Pro with 24GB unified memory is the sweet spot we recommend for most beeeowl deployments.
+Here’s why: Apple’s unified memory architecture means the CPU and GPU share the same memory pool without copy overhead.
+A 32B parameter model that would need a dedicated $2,000+ NVIDIA GPU on a PC runs directly on the M4 Pro’s integrated GPU through Metal Performance Shaders.

-A few configuration tweaks make a measurable difference:
+A few configuration tweaks make a measurable difference in production performance:

 # Set Ollama to use all available GPU cores